pytorch/tutorials/advanced_source/privateuseone.rst

   unsupported_dtype = [torch.quint8]
   torch.utils.generate_methods_for_privateuse1_backend(for_tensor=True, for_module=True, for_storage=True, unsupported_dtype=unsupported_dtype)

-Then, you can use the following methods and properties.
+Then, you can use the following methods and properties:

 .. code-block:: python